surifirstpin/biplus_documentation/docs/AdminPrivileges.md

 >Enter all the below information and click on **Save** to create a new Group.

 -**GroupName** Enter a gruop name.
--**Users** Select all the users for group
+-**Users** Select all the users for group.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzODcyMzY3LDQ2NTc2NjgxNiwtOTc0Nj
+eyJoaXN0b3J5IjpbLTE3NTI2NzIyODcsNDY1NzY2ODE2LC05Nz
-YwMTg3XX0=
+Q2NjAxODddfQ==
 -->